-which stage of the transmission project lifecycle access relates to (that is for planning and investigations, construction, or for operation and maintenance of installed assets)

-- the exact dates and times when access is sought - the specific types of activities to be conducted on the land - the purpose of access (for example, survey, physical investigation, photographs or works) - the nature of proposed investigations (for example, soil composition, groundwater, flora, fauna, indigenous sites) - the specified area or areas of land which are requested to be accessed - the expected point or points of entry.
+- which stage of the transmission project lifecycle the proposed access relates to (that is for planning and investigations, construction, or for operation and maintenance of installed assets) - the planned dates and times when access is sought, and any variables that may affect proposed timing and how these will be communicated - the types of activities to be conducted on the land during access - the purpose of access (for example, survey, physical investigation, photographs or works) - the nature of proposed investigations (for example, soil composition, groundwater, flora, fauna, indigenous sites) - the specified area or areas of land which are requested to be accessed (if this can be reasonably identified prior to gaining physical access). - the expected point or points of entry.